 Clear Your Desk!

-One of the worst mistakes you can make is going through all the effort to secure important files on your computer, but then leave other confidential documents strewn about your office space for anyone to see.
+One of the worst mistakes you can make is going through all the effort to secure important files on your computer, and leaving other confidential documents strewn about your office space for anyone to see.

 The new era of remote and hybrid work schedules means finding creative solutions to bring everyone together.
 The Internet is the perfect place to do so, but it’s important to remain cyber-secure even as we connect to more and more people around the world.